Dental analysis in archaeology: Sex determination

 The simplest methods of estimating the sex of an individual are based on common differences in size between the teeth of male and female individuals.
 The dimensions measured are the mesiodistal and buccolingual dimensions, and are commonly applied to the mandibular canines which show the greatest sexual dimorphism, but premolars and some molars and maxillary incisors also show size differences between males and females.
 Other morphological differences can be used to support sex estimation, for example by comparing the frequencies of discrete traits such as the deflecting wrinkle of the lower first molars and the distal accessory ridge of the canines.
+These nonmetric dental traits are typically recorder using the Turner-Scott Dental Anthropology System (formerly the Arizona State University Dental Anthropology System, or ASUDAS), which provides standardized reference plaques and scoring procedures for over 40 crown and root traits, enabling systematic comparison of dental morphological variation across populations.
 One potential problem with these forms of morphological identification, aside from the fact that the variation in teeth is continuous, is that the possibility of mistakes increases in cases where the morphology of the teeth has been altered by taphonomic processes.

 More advanced methods for sex determination involve DNA analysis, in which DNA extracted from dental pulp can be amplified using the polymerase chain reaction and then analysed.
 However this is a destructive process that tends to destroy the sample, either via the cryogenic grinding, or the opening of the root canals to extract the pulp.
-Protein enamel analysis is another molecular technique in which the different signatures of amelogenin in males and female individuals provides the basis of sex estimation.
+Protein enamel analysis is another molecular technique in which different signatures of amelogenin in males and female individuals provides the basis of sex estimation.

+Population affinity

+Dental morphological traits can also be used to estimate the population affinity of skeletal remains.
+Certain nonmetric traits occur at significantly different frequencies across major geographic populations.
+For example, incisor shoveling is found at higher frequencies in East Asian and Indigenous American populations, while Carabelli's cusp is more common in European-derived populations.
+These patterns of dental morphological variation reflect underlying genetic differences between populations and have been used to trace migration routes and population relationships, including the three-wave model of migration into the Americas proposed by Turner.